USA 1974 "Mineral Heritage"

 Over the following decade, Turner became a familiar figure on Capitol Hill, gathering congressional support for her proposal.
 She also wrote numerous letters to postal officials advocating for the issue.
 Her persistence ultimately succeeded: the postal service agreed to produce the stamps and collaborated with the Smithsonian’s Hall of Geology, Gems, and Minerals to select vivid and visually striking specimens suitable for stamp designs.
 At one stage, Turner even pointed out that an early design choice had to be replaced because the mineral was not found within the United States.

-The diamond-shaped stamps were officially issued on June 13, 1974, at the National Gem and Mineral Show in Lincoln.
+The diamond-shaped stamps were officially issued on June 13, 1974, at the National Gem and Mineral Show in Lincoln, Nebraska.
 Each design featured a specific American specimen: petrified wood from Petrified Forest National Park; tourmaline from San Diego County; rhodochrosite from the Sweet Home Mine; and amethyst from Due West.

 The Mineral Heritage issue proved highly popular and was voted the most popular U.S. stamp issue of 1974.
 One of these stamps depicted petrified wood.